charleyoshi/nerdle/readme.md

 * Generate equation database for game use (See bake.py)

 ## Executing Program
-1. In your Terminal, cd into nerdle directory.
+1. In your Terminal, cd into nerdle directory
 2. Run:
 ```
 python3 nerdle.py